 Toggle: English / Spanish

-Drug-induced diarrhea is loose, watery stools caused by certain medications.
+Drug-induced diarrhea is loose, watery stools that occurs when you take certain medicines.

-Nearly all medications may cause diarrhea as a side effect.
-The medications listed below, however, are more likely to cause diarrhea.
+Nearly all medicines may cause diarrhea as a side effect.
+The drugs listed below, however, are more likely to cause diarrhea.

 Laxatives are meant to cause diarrhea.